Le0-haK/terraform-project/Azure VNet Arch with Bastion, NSGs & Subnet Isolation/README.md

 # Azure VNet Arch with Bastion, NSGs & Subnet Isolation

 ## Description
-This project sets up a secure and isolated Azure infrastructure using multiple Virtual Networks (VNets) and subnets.
+This project creates a secure and isolated Azure infrastructure using multiple Virtual Networks (VNets) and subnets.
 It leverages Azure Bastion for secure RDP/SSH access without exposing public IPs and Network Security Groups (NSGs) for traffic control and isolation.

 ### Key Features
 1. Segregated VNets for HR, IT, and Finance with specific security rules.